 North Dakota engineering staff provide a blend of structural and biological measure to solve resource concerns related to soil erosion, water quality, agricultural waste management and wetland restoration while meeting the land use objectives.
 Engineering staff provide planning, design and construction services to support agency programs and activities.

 Every day engineering staff develop unique solutions to improve our natural resources.
-Engineering Achievement stories highlight typical and unique projects North Dakota NRCS assisted in planning, design, and construction.
+These stories highlight typical and unique projects North Dakota NRCS assists with in planning, design, or construction.

 Conservation Practice Standards